Celebrations Mark 50th Anniversary Of Bataan Fall

 Former Sgt.
 Ed Konik of Colorado Springs, Colo., who was attached to the 91st Philippine infantry, said his troops fought valiantly although most could barely walk because of disease.

 ″There were between 90 and 110 men per company,″ he said. ″By the end of the war, we had 15 left.″

-″The sacrifice we made was in the cause of freedom and the defense of sovereignty and national honor,″ Wisner said. ″America recalls the heroism of all her sons ...
+″The sacrifice we made was in the cause of freedom and the defense of sovereignty and national honor,″ U.S. Ambassador Frank Wisner said. ″America recalls the heroism of all her sons ...
 Filipinos and Americans, we fought and died as one.″

-″When the smoke of war had cleared and victory was won, the services of the Filipino World War II veterans appeared only to be remembered in words and not in deeds,″ she said.
+″When the smoke of war had cleared and victory was won, the services of the Filipino World War II veterans appeared only to remembered only in words and not in deeds,″ she said.